zmdsn/zmdsn.github.io/content/en/authors/admin/_index.md

   - course: PhD in System science
     institution: Beijing University of Posts and Telecommunications
     year: 2021
-  - course: PhD in System science
-    institution: Beijing University of Posts and Telecommunications
-    year: 2021
   - course: BSc in Mathematics and Economics
     institution: Shandong University of Science and Technology
     year: 2015